 If we don’t teach our children how to work hard, there is a good chance they won’t.
 If a parent is lazy, these habits do tend to pass on to the children (of course there are always exceptions).

-How we Can Stop being Lazy and Unmotivated
+Ways You Can Stop being Lazy and Unmotivated

 Recognize its sin.